Land multiple interviews weekly through a targeted application approach.

 If you don’t feel comfortable asking your mutual connection to introduce you, then reach out yourself and acknowledge that you’re both connected with the same person on LinkedIn.

 What if you don’t have any points of commonality?
 Then go ahead and send them a note yourself!
-You really have nothing to lose.
-At a minimum, you’ll be seen as an ambitious candidate who is making every effort to learn more about a position.
+You have nothing to lose.
+At a minimum, you’ll be seen as an ambitious candidate who makes every effort to learn more about a position.

 When deciding which mode of communication to choose, pick a platform that they’re active on.
 We recommend you default to email because it’s the most likely to get seen.
 But, if the person is very active on Linkedin or Twitter, that can also work great. 📧

 People often get uncomfortable when they feel like someone is asking for something big.
 Especially if you are reaching out to someone for the first time, you want to make your request as small and easy as possible.

 We see candidates make the common mistake of coming out of the gate with a huge ask - such as saying in their outreach email that they’d like help getting a job.
 Ah!
 That’s way too big of a request!

 Instead, your outreach should be about simply having a conversation.
 We don’t even recommend mentioning a specific job you’re interested in.
 It’s best to express an interest in learning about the other person’s background and the company at large.
 Then, once you’re in the meeting with them and have developed some rapport, you can mention you saw an open role that you’re interested in.